 - Changing its use for example to residential

-Some of the disadvantages of investing in commercial properties include;
+Some of the disadvantages of investing in commercial properties include:

-- Lack of liquidity — Selling a commercial property can take several months — often longer than it takes to sell a well located residential property.
+- Lack of liquidity — Selling a commercial property can take several months — often longer than it takes to sell a well-located residential property.

 - Higher costs — The entry level to purchase a commercial property is usually higher than that for residential.
-Partly because the price of a good commercial investment is substantial and partly because you require a larger deposit as banks wont lend you as high a proportion of your property compared to residential real estate
+Partly because the price of a good commercial investment is substantial and partly because you require a larger deposit as banks won't lend you as high a proportion of your property compared to residential real estate

 - Ongoing management — Direct property investment in commercial properties can require your ongoing management but usually requires less management than similarly priced residential properties.

-To estimate the value of a 100 sqm shop which is leased for $40,000 net per annum, the general rule of thumb is to divide the rental by a yield acceptable to the market at the time.
+To estimate the value of a 100 sqm shop that is leased for $40,000 net per annum, the general rule of thumb is to divide the rental by a yield acceptable to the market at the time.

 Working on a 7.5% yield the following formula would apply: